singleplatform-eng/ansible-users/README.md

 * name - The full name of the user (gecos field)
 * uid - The numeric user id for the user.
 This is required for uid consistency across systems.
+* gid - The numeric group id for the group (optional).
+Otherwise, the uid will be used
 * password - If a hash is provided then that will be used, but otherwise the account will be locked
 * groups - a list of supplementary groups for the user.